This mix is 20 to 26 inches tall, generally weighing between 35 and 85 pounds when fully grown.

 Generally speaking, German Shepherds and Siberian Huskies are similar in appearance.

-When these breeds are mixed, the result isn’t vastly different from either parent; in fact, they blend quite seamlessly.
+So, when these breeds are mixed, the result isn’t vastly different from either parent.
+In fact, they blend quite seamlessly.

 An adult Gerberian Shepsky’s size is somewhere between the two breeds: 20 to 26 inches tall and 35 to 88 pounds.